jon-jacky/Piety/browser/README.md

  - **C-x b** - Invokes *b()*, return to previous buffer.
               Can be used like a browser 'Back button' to return to the page from which a link was loaded.

+### Other Instructions ###

+Other instructions for using the browser appear in the files *viewer/desktop.txt* and *viewer/keys.txt*.
+These files are usually loaded into the Piety session at startup.

 ### HTML Tags ###

 The Piety browser only renders these HTML tags: